Brú Ború Cultural Centre

 Culinary Offerings

-The centre’s café provides light bites and a selection of Irish teas, while the restaurant serves a menu that blends contemporary Irish cuisine with classic comfort dishes.
-The adjoining bar offers a range of Irish whiskeys, craft beers and locally brewed ales – perfect for a post‑show drink.
+The café serves light bites and a selection of Irish teas, while the restaurant blends contemporary Irish cuisine with classic comfort dishes.
+The adjoining bar offers Irish whiskeys, craft beers and locally brewed ales – ideal for a post‑show drink.

 South Tipperary Genealogy Suite